antmicro/topwrap/docs/source/developers_guide/ipxact-design.md

 #### Interface deduction

 Topwrap supports specifying both a regex for each signal and the port prefix for the entire interface in order to [automatically group raw ports](../inference.md) from HDL sources into interfaces.
-None of that is possible to represent in IP-XACT, though this information can be stored anyways using [](#vendor-extensions).
+None of that is possible to represent in IP-XACT, though this information can be stored anyways using [Vendor extensions](#vendor-extensions).

 ### Bus instantiation